To encourage students to pursue journalism as a career.

 The council is a non-profit private organization, whose goal is to promote better understanding between the United States, China and Taiwan.
 The CIC supports educational exchange programs in the arts, humanities and sciences.
 The CIC provides support to educational foundations and scholarships, awards of excellence, conferences and seminars and scholarly and professional collaborations.

 CIC/ANNA CHENNAULT Scholarship Recipients

-Aneri Pattani, the 2016 awardee, is currently a student at Northeastern University pursuing a major in journalism.
+Aneri Pattani, the 2016 recipient, is currently a student at Northeastern University pursuing a major in journalism.
 She was previously a reporting fellow for The Texas Tribune and is currently an assignment desk and strategic content intern with CNBC.
-After graduation, Aneri hopes to become a daily reporter, preferably in a large urban market.
 “The AAJA scholarship that I received made it possible for me to focus on a news internship rather than taking several different part-time jobs on campus.
 The funds have given me the ability to pursue the job that I am most passionate about and that will help me the most in my future career as a journalist,” Aneri says.
 Later in her career, she hopes to work for an online outlet committed to investigative and social justice reporting, such as ProPublica or Reveal.